Hove Festival

 The Hove Festival (Hovefestivalen) was a music festival held on the island Tromøya outside of Arendal in southern Norway.
 It was held for the first time from 26 to 30 June 2007.
-Running for eight years and at one time the largest music festival in Norway, Hove Festival was discontinued after its 2014 show due to negative profits.
+Running for eight years and at one time the largest music festival in Norway, Hove Festival was discontinued after its 2014 show due to running a loss.
 Hove Festival was acquired by Festival Republic in 2008 after going bankrupt.
 As with other Festival Republic events, there were no age restrictions, and children under the age of 12 were admitted free of charge.

 Hove strove to be an environmentally neutral festival, both buying carbon offset quotes for all power and transportation used during and prior to the festival, and sorting and recycling all trash produced by the event.
 Preparation for the festival relied heavily on volunteer work.
 In 2010 there were a total of 2,500 people volunteering for security, stage hand, drivers, kitchen duty and post-festival cleanup.